Seriousattempts/ShaderScriptContainer/README.md

 1. Install Python3, wmctrl and other packages
 - `sudo apt install python3-full python3-tk python3-pip python3 git unzip wget curl wmctrl`
+- Note, Need the minimum of 2 workspaces to do this
 2. Launch python in a virutal environment, and then install python packages
 - `python3 -m venv myenv
 source myenv/bin/activate